Suntzi/Complement/tao.md

   9) *Hoffnungslose:* Beendigung des Schuldgeldsystems ([Schwertmann 2018](#Schwertmann2018)).

-%%  1) Conduct an IMMEDIATE complete, independent, and thorough audit of the
-%%     US Federal Reserve.
-%%  2) Printed and issue all U. S. currency by the U.S Treasury.
-%%  3) All association with the United Nations be terminated
-%%  4) Audit the Department of Defense audited and prosecute all guilty parties.
-%%  5) Immediately cease operations of all military research;
-%%  6) Audit all military contractors and PROSECUTE the guilty.
-%%  7) All investors in any U.S. military development must be American.
-%%  8) Foreign investments in America economic institutions must examined
-%%     and made transparent so that transnational investors cannot use our
-%%     money, government, and citizenry to support their business of war.
-%%  9) Related to auditing the Fed is the auditing of international banking.
-%% 10) An international court, not directed by the warlord insiders, needs
-%%     to be set up and preside over transparent and globally televised so
-%%     the warlords that have profited from crimes against humanity.
-%% 11) Currency or commodity manipulators must be tried and jailed.
-%% 12) Wall Street trading must end and a new system that prevents “gambling”
-%%     on stocks created.
-%% 13) Instead of using all of taxpayer money to support the warlords’ false
-%%     flags and wars, we advocate that for a time, our tax money go towards
-%%     investigating and prosecuting all major players, whether they be
-%%     corporate or political, for  “insider” economic intelligence.
-%% 14) Transnational organizations like the Knights of Malta or the Highlands
-%%     Forum must be prosecuted for insider trading and economic espionage.
-%%     This would be done through an international court as mentioned in #10.
-%% 15) All charitable donations to transnational charities, like the Catholic
-%%     Church, must be audited and completely vetted for fraud and corruption.
-%% 16) American political warlords must be prosecuted for crimes against
-%%     humanity for illegal wars
-%% 17) All military action of the Department of Defense must be approved by
-%%     the Department of Peace.
-%% 18) Reaffirm the original Constitution, that would immediately end the
-%%     roll up of federal authority over the fifty states of the United State

 > *Es reicht nicht, Pferde anzubinden und Wagenräder im Boden einzugraben.
 > Es reicht nicht, die Flucht durch solche mechanischen Mittel unmöglich zu